danielmoi/vim-tute/04-show-line-numbers.md

-# Show line numbers (using options)
+# Customization with options

 Let's configure Vim to display some line numbers.
 This, like a lot of features, comes for free with Vim, but requires the user to opt-in.
-This is accomplished by configuring Vim.

 Let's turn line numbers on!